EBNull/django-pyodbc-access/README.rst

 Why?!?!
 =======

-Having data stuck in a legacy MS Access system is terrible, but a serious endemic.
+Having data stuck in a legacy MS Access system is terrible, but a serious epidemic.
 An immediate migration away is not always feasable due to legacy software.

 Modifications
 =============